nadir-it/parlorTricks/README.md

 Scrap.py was then used to extract as many useful coordinates as possible and store them in a CSV file.

 ### parlorTrick.R
 ParlorTrick.R processed this data, and isolated United States based coordinates to generate a point map.
+This script was made possible on a short notice by tidyverse and ggmap.